jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 #### Revisiting Predefined Types

 The predefined type `option` is a variant type with two constructors: `Some` and `None`.
 It can contain values of any type, such as `Some 42` or `Some "hola"`.
-In that sense, `option` is polymorphic.
+In that sense, `option` is polymorphic (as in `'a option`).
 Here is how it is defined in the standard library:

 ```ocaml
 # #show option;;
 type 'a option = None | Some of 'a
 ```

-The predefined type `list` is polymorphic in the same sense.
-It is a variant with two constructors and can hold data of any type.
+The predefined type `list` is also polymorphic (as in `'a list`) It is a variant with two constructors and can hold data of any type.
 Here is how it is defined in the standard library:
 ```ocaml
 # #show list;;
 type 'a list = [] | (::) of 'a * 'a list